A Malamute’s loud ‘woos’ have become a distinctive part of the breed’s personality and are often encouraged by owners.

 Alaskan Malamute owners will be the first to tell you that a Malamute doesn’t bark.
-Whilst this isn’t strictly true, we have to agree that the number of barks that our Mals let out certainly pales in comparison to other breeds.
+Whilst this isn’t strictly true, we have to agree that the number of barks that our Malamutes let out certainly pales in comparison to other breeds.

 The few instances where a Malamute does bark will usually be caused by them trying to tell you something.
 In our experience, a Malamute will bark as a way of alerting the others in the household to a potential threat.
 This may sound serious, but we’ve found it can be triggered by something as small as having a new person visit the house or even by bringing home a new piece of furniture.

 As with everything else, the amount an Alaskan Malamute barks and the causes for it varies between each dog.
 We’ve heard from some Malamute owners that raising them in a household with other frequent barkers (of different breeds) can lead to more noisy Malamutes.

 We suggest listening out for your Malamute’s barks to get a better idea of their reason.
 In most cases, you should notice a pattern and a few potential triggers that may be causing them to bark in the first place.

-What is The Difference Between Barking and Wooing?
+What Is The Difference Between Barking and Wooing?

 As previously mentioned, the Alaskan Malamute is not a quiet breed.
 In fact, Malamutes are known to be very noisy and will produce a wide range of vocalisations including howling, chirping, grumbling, snorting, and huffing.

 Unlike barking, wooing can be very drawn out and often sounds as though a Malamute is trying to talk to you.
-Owners of the breed have affectionately labelled the behaviour as ‘talking’ and will often encourage their Mals to vocalise as a form of enrichment.
+Owners of the breed have affectionately labelled the behaviour as ‘talking’ and will often encourage their Malamutes to vocalise as a form of enrichment.

-The meaning of a Malamute’s woos are very personal to them so as with barking, we recommend listening out for how their talking differs in different situations.
-This is also good to see if your Mal has any ‘humanised’ woos which are a string of vocalisations that sound like human words.
+The meaning of a Malamute’s woos is very personal to them so as with barking, we recommend listening out for how their talking differs in different situations.
+This is also good to see if your Malamute has any ‘humanised’ woos which is a string of vocalisations that sound like human words.

 Whilst their voice may make them sound as though they’re warning you off, it’s important to analyse their body language to help figure out what they’re actually trying to tell you.
-This also works the other way around; trust us when we say your Mal will have no problem letting you know they want their own space!
+This also works the other way around; trust us when we say your Malamute will have no problem letting you know they want their own space!

 Can You Stop a Malamute From Barking or Wooing?

 The short answer is no, to try and stop a Mal from wooing would be like trying to stop a person from talking.
 Their vocalisations are an important part of their personalities and making noises are how they communicate with the world around them.

-We personally don’t advocate for punishing your Malamute when they are vocal, but there are some things you can do to calm them down if their outbursts are caused by stressful situations.
-For example, we know of Mals who will persistently howl if there are fireworks nearby as a way of trying to calm themselves down.
+We personally don’t advocate punishing your Malamute when they are vocal, but there are some things you can do to calm them down if their outbursts are caused by stressful situations.
+For example, we know of Malamutes who will persistently howl if there are fireworks nearby as a way of trying to calm themselves down.